 Amanda Erlandson is an associate in the estate planning and trusts & estates practice group in the firm’s Pittsburgh office.
 Her practice focuses on estate planning and estate and trust administration.

-Prior to joining the firm, Ms. Erlandson was a summer associate in the firm’s Pittsburgh office in 2015.
+Prior to joining the firm, Amanda was a summer associate in the firm’s Pittsburgh office in 2015.
 In addition, she was a summer associate in 2014 and 2015 at an international law firm, and she was a paralegal from 2010 to 2013 in its Shanghai office.

-During law school, Ms. Erlandson served on the Editorial Board of the Virginia Tax Review.
+During law school, Amanda served on the Editorial Board of the Virginia Tax Review.
 She also participated in a variety of pro bono projects and earned a University of Virginia School of Law Pro Bono Challenge Certificate of Completion.
-She is listed in the “Ones to Watch” section, The Best Lawyers in America©, 2021.

 - Allegheny County Bar Association